Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Introduction

-Our approach can seamlessly incorporate a bound on the available quadrature squeezing which is highly practically relevant, because the unconstrained optimization may yield squeezing levels that are not experimentally available yet.
-We mostly assume that the determination of parameters that specify the generated state and the maximization of heralding probability can be separated, but we show that our approach is general enough to handle even the case when these to tasks become coupled and intertwined.
-The main contribution of the present work is methodological, nevertheless, we illustrate the general methodology on explicit examples with two heralding modes.
+Our approach can seamlessly incorporate a bound on the available quadrature squeezing which is highly practically relevant, because the unconstrained optimization may yield squeezing levels that are not yet experimentally available.
+We mostly assume that the determination of parameters that specify the generated state and the maximization of the heralding probability can be separated, but we show that our approach is general enough to handle even the case when these to tasks become coupled and intertwined.
+The main contribution of the present work is methodological, nevertheless, we illustrate the general methodology on explicit examples with two \tcr{and three} heralding modes.

-The rest of the paper is organized as follows.
-In Section II we present the general formalism and derive extremal equations for the damping parameters that maximize heralding probability.
-We also show how to handle limited available squeezing.
-In Section III we extend the formalism to generation of squeezed superpositions of Fock states.
-In Section IV we apply the formalism to generation of single-mode non-Gaussian states by photon counting measurements on two heralding modes.
-Next, in Section V we give a simple example of generation of a two-mode non-Gaussian state, a single-rail entangled two-qubit state.
-This example not only shows that the present formalism is applicable to generation of multimode states, but also illustrates the situation where some extra parameters besides the damping factors become free and available for optimization.
-Finally, Section VI contains a brief summary and conclusions.
+The \tcr{rest} of the paper is organized as follows.
+In Section II, we present the general formalism and derive extremal equations for the damping parameters that maximize the heralding probability.
+We also demonstrate how to handle limited available squeezing.
+In Section III, we extend the formalism to the generation of squeezed superpositions of Fock states.
+In Section IV, we apply the formalism to the generation of single-mode non-Gaussian states by photon counting measurements on two heralding modes. \tcr{In Section V, we provide examples of optimization of the herealding probability for a scheme with three heralding modes.} Next, in Section VI, we give a simple example of the maximization of the heralding probability for target two-mode non-Gaussian state, a single-rail entangled two-qubit state.
+This example not only shows that the present formalism is applicable to the generation of multimode states, but also illustrates the situation where some extra parameters besides the damping factors become free and available for optimization.
+Finally, Section VII contains a brief summary and conclusions.